ClearsoundPro/RMS-Navigator/README.md

 **Location**: On the right-hand side of an Opportunity page, under the **Suppliers** heading.

 **What it does**
-- Lists supplier options for each line-item.
-- Omits internal/irrelevant names.
+- Lists suppliers associated with the Opportunity when sub-rent allocations are present.- Omits internal/irrelevant names.
 - Shows PO status (PO # or **No PO**).
 - Colour codes:
   **Red** = No PO